-My general research interests are in the areas of software testing, program analysis, software engineering, web technologies , with a focus on software testing of web-based applications.
+My general research interests are in the areas of software testing, program analysis, software security .
+For a complete list of my publications, see my publications page.

 As web applications evolve and their usage increases, their complexity also increases thus creating a great demand for techniques and tools to ensure well-tested reliable applications.
 Low reliability can result in serious, detrimental effects for business, government, and consumers, as they have become increasingly dependent on the Internet for routine daily operations.